 Staff interviews indicate medical and mental health staff are made aware of any inmates who screen as victims as well as those screening as being abusive.
 Medical and mental health staff will conduct follow-up evaluations.
-Housing is determined based on the screenings with the goal of housing these two types of inmates separate from one another.
-These bunk assignments will typically be assigned closer to the control rooms for more direct observation by security staff.
+Housing is determined based on a review from the Housing Committee who will review screenings an assign housing with the goal of housing these two types of inmates separate from one another.
 Transgender or intersex inmates' views with respect to his or her own safety are given serious consideration in placement and programming assignments.

-§115.43 - Protective Custody
+Standard 115.43 Protective custody

-☐ Exceeds Standard (substantially exceeds requirement of standard) oxtimes Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) □ Does Not Meet Standard (requires corrective action)
+- □ Exceeds Standard (substantially exceeds requirement of standard) - Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) - Does Not Meet Standard (requires corrective action)